msinjin/dumbbell/README.md

 To this end, six participants were asked to perform dumbbell lifts correctly and incorrectly in five different ways while accelerometers on the belt, forearm, arm, and dumbbell recorded their movements.

-More information is available [here](http://groupware.les.inf.puc-rio.br/har) (see the section on the Weight Lifting Exercise Dataset) and in the related publication:
+More information is available [here](http://groupware.les.inf.puc-rio.br/har) (see the section on the Weight Lifting Exercise Dataset).

-Velloso, E.; Bulling, A.; Gellersen, H.; Ugulino, W.; Fuks, H. Qualitative Activity Recognition of Weight Lifting Exercises.
-Proceedings of 4th International Conference in Cooperation with SIGCHI (Augmented Human '13) .
-Stuttgart, Germany: ACM SIGCHI, 2013.

 ## Data